-With the release of iOS 15, Apple has once again expanded the Accessibility options of the iPhone.
+Apple has once again expanded the Accessibility options of the iPhone with iOS 15.
 While there are many new features added to help blind or visually impaired users, there have also been improvements for deaf, neurotypical, and physically disabled users.
 These features can enhance overall use for non-disabled users as well.

 For people with vision problems, there is a lot to love about iOS 15.
 VoiceOver allows you to explore images and add image descriptions to your photos using Markup.
 And when you take photos, VoiceOver will tell you what is in the frame.
 You can also now control display and text settings in each app to make them easier to use.